mythril-forge/homebrew-spells/README.md

 # **The Mythril Forge**
 > Welcome, traveler.
-> Take off your coat, rest your legs.
+> Take off your coat, rest your legs&hellip;
-> Stay a while!
+> Stay a while.

 This GitHub repository is a part of a larger overarching homebrew project called [**the Mythril Forge**](https://github.com/mythril-forge).
 Just in case you don't know, *homebrew* is more of a colloquial term for unofficial modifications to a game.
 This really doesn't have anything to do with bars, brews, or beers.
-Sorry!
+Sorry.

 **The Mythril Forge** a fanmade passion project for the game, [Dungeons &amp; Dragons *(5th Edition)*](https://dnd.wizards.com) by Wizards of the Coast.
-Surely you know all about this game if you stumbled here&mdash;and if you somehow didn't, you would have checked out that website!
+Surely you know all about this game if you stumbled here&hellip;
+And if you somehow didn't, you would have checked out that website!

 # Homebrew Spells
 This particular repo contains all sorts of specialty homebrew for magic abilities and spells in D&amp;D 5e.